Mick Morrissey has something of a dilemma.

 "I’ve made my peace with my daughter," says Morrissey, whose wife will make the shorter journey up the N80 to cheer on Marie-Claire.

 "She’s happy enough; she’s concentrating on her own job.

 "As chairman, my first loyalty has to go to the club."

-Indeed it was the Cuala connection that affirmed his choice of destination for this Sunday.
+Indeed it was the Cuala connection that affirmed his choice of destination for today's games.

 "Absolutely, [I have fond memories of Cuala]," he adds.
 "That’s why it’s even more difficult.